NuBrakes Blog Wheel locks (and what you need to remove them) Image

 In actuality, there are a limited number of patterns used by manufacturers, so chances are, your wheel lock and key aren’t unique to your vehicle.

-A set of wheel locks includes four nuts, one for each wheel, and a single matching socket key.
+Wheel locks include four nuts, one for each wheel, and a matching socket key.
 The idea is that even if a would-be tire thief manages to remove all of the other lug nuts from your wheel, the locking nut won’t budge.

 Rather than taking the time to force it off and risk getting caught in the process, a smart thief will move on to another vehicle--or better yet, find a new vocation.